cosmin-marginean/validk/README.md

 Validk is a validation framework for Kotlin (JVM), largely inspired by [Konform](https://github.com/konform-kt/konform).
 Among other things, the design aims to solve some specialised use cases like context-aware and conditional validation.

 The framework provides a typesafe DSL and has zero dependencies.
-Contributions are welcome.
+Contributions are welcome.1

 ## Dependency
 ```groovy